Arigatouz/Blog-project/readme.md

 # CRITERIA
 MEETS SPECIFICATIONS

-# Flexbox Based Layout
+# FlexBox Based Layout

-Uses Flexbox at least twice throughout the project to create a component or pattern
+Uses FlexBox at least twice throughout the project to create a component or pattern

 # Grid Based Layout